The ‘do it all’ generation of females is feeling the strain, with working women far more stressed than men.

 Dr Judith Mohring (MBBS, MRCPsych, MA, CCST), said women had taken on more responsibilities at work while retaining their responsibilities at home.

-And they often felt that when a company cut its workforce, men who had spent time networking with senior colleagues were better positioned to retain their jobs, while women who had responsibilities to children at home were not always able to have bonded in the same way.
+And they often felt that when a company cut its workforce, men who had spent time networking with senior colleagues were better positioned to retain their jobs, while women who had responsibilities for children at home weren't always able to have bonded in the same way.

 According to the HSE’s figures, for the period 2011-12, 2013-14 and 2014-15, men aged 16-24, 35-44, and 55 and over, had “statistically significantly lower rates of work-related stress” than the average.